guolisen/simple_mcp_client/README.md

 - `COHERE_API_KEY`: Cohere API key (for LiteLLM with Cohere models)
 - `AZURE_API_KEY`: Azure API key (for LiteLLM with Azure models)

+## Recommended Models

+We recommend using large models that support MCP calls, such as Qwen3 or Grok3, Grok4.

 ## LLM Providers

 The client supports the following LLM providers: